lunduniversity/introprog/compendium/README.md

 # Compendium

 Here you can find different main tex documents that render different layouts and slices of the compendium.
-You can compile them using LatexOnLine with this link where you change the compendium.tex name in the URL to the desired source file:
+You can compile them using LatexOnLine with this link where you change the compendium1.tex name in the URL to the desired source file:

 https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium1.tex&command=pdflatex